What is a personal support system and how to build it?

 - Make people feel important to you.

-- Pay more attentions to your behaviors towards those closest to you rather than to strangers.
+- Pay more attention to your behaviors towards those closest to you rather than to strangers.

 Don’t take people for granted.